mdkgray/README_generator/generated_README.md/README.md

   # Contributing

-  Fork the repo then start coding
+  Fork the repo

   # Tests

-  Test with Jest
+  Use Jest for future testing

   # Questions